sachinjain2000/sachinjain2000/README.md

 ## Master’s Student in Business Analytics & AI | Passionate About Data Science & ML

-- 👨‍💻 I’m learning more about Deep Learning and exploring AI.
-- 💪🏼 Current goals: build interesting projects and contribute to open source projects.
-- ⚡ Fun fact: I geek out on psychology, philosophy, and AI.
+- 👨‍💻 Aiming to build projects that solve real world problems.
+Have something interesting in mind?
+I’d love to connect and discuss.
+- 💪🏼 Exploring practical ways AI can improve everyday business workflows and boost productivity.
+- ⚡ Currently looking for full-time or contract opportunities, open to relocating anywhere in the US, and ready to start contributing immediately.
+- 📚 Getting into open source, learning how it works and where I can add value.
+- 🧠 Curious about everything, but focused on what brings value.

 ![](https://komarev.com/ghpvc/?username=sachinjain2000)